By Free Fusion Repair Team

 It depends on the condition of the device and how important it is to daily work.
 If the iPhone has one clear fault, such as a cracked screen, weak battery or charging issue, repair may be faster and more cost-effective than replacement.
 If the phone is old, unreliable, damaged in several areas or no longer supports the apps the business needs, replacement may be the better long-term option.

-Replacing a business iPhone can take time because the device may need backup, restore, app installation, email setup, account login, authentication approval, banking access, cloud storage connection and possible MDM configuration.
+Replacing a business iPhone can take time because the device may need backup, restore, app installation, email setup, account login, authentication approval, banking access, cloud storage connection and possible mobile device management configuration.
 Until those steps are complete, the replacement phone may not be fully usable for work.

 The hidden cost is usually downtime and setup time.
 A company may pay for the replacement device, but it may also lose staff time while the employee waits for access, apps, email, authentication and business tools to be restored.
 Managers, admin staff or IT providers may also need to spend time helping with setup.